plzm/rag-vector-agent-semantic-kernel/labs/lab4/readme-vs.md

 The loop starting on line 29: `foreach (var file in Directory.GetFiles(assetsDir, "*.pdf"))` starts looping though any pdf files found in the assets directory.

-Lines 36 and 37 use the extension methods in the MemoryExtensions.cs file to determine if the file has already been saved in the vector store to prevent duplicates when the sample is run multiple times.
+Lines 36 and 37 use the extension method in the MemoryExtensions.cs file to determine if the file has already been saved in the vector store to prevent duplicates when the sample is run multiple times.

 Line 43: `using var pdf = PdfDocument.Open(file);` uses the UglyToad.PdfPig library to open the PDF file.